Skip to content

 4. Repeat to create a Blue tag.

-AttachmentTag assets carry no data beyond their identity.
+AttachmentTag assets carry no data beyond their identity (and an optional description).
 Two tags are "different" if they are different ScriptableObject assets.
-The name is for your reference only.
+The asset name is for your reference.

 3. Label Your Objects